Contextual admissions policy

 If you are a Home student and your academic performance doesn’t meet the standard requirements for your chosen course and you meet our entry requirements, you could benefit from a contextual offer or an enhanced contextual offer.

-We are able to make contextual offers to applicants with a wide range of qualification profiles, including applicants with A levels, IB, or BTECs.
-For further information on our overall entry requirements please see this page, or visit individual course pages for specific details.
+We can make contextual offers to applicants with a wide range of qualification profiles, including applicants with A levels, IB, or BTECs.
+You can see general information on our entry requirements page, or visit course pages for specific details.

 Contextual offers